dashpay/docs/introduction/features.rst

 Dash.

-Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentivize.
+Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentive.
 With current masternode numbers and rewards, masternodes earn approximately a 8% return on 1000 Dash (which means 6.97 Dash or USD1360 in July 2017) for the year of 2017.
 This `tool <https://stats.masternode.me/>`_ shows a live calculation of